Akash3121/3D/Class-notes.md

     Prof suggested to try the sound effect on the blade.

 **Date: 10/17/2023 Tuesday**

 Class

 Continuation of Metophors:
 2nd metaphor - Pointing
-- Ray casting i smost common means when we point controller, a laser pointing towards the side, we are pointing.
+- **Ray casting** i smost common means when we point controller, a laser pointing towards the side, we are pointing.

-Problem of precision => Image plane pointing, where ray comes from head and we point with the index and middle finger by pinching.
+Problem of precision => **Image plane pointing**, where ray comes from head and we point with the index and middle finger by pinching.